kaihendry/sg/README.md

 ## Running the service on $SG_HOST

-	mx:/var/sg/bin$ ./sg-service
+	$SG_HOST:/var/sg/bin$ ./sg-service
 	Setting up watches.
 Beware: since -r was given, this may take a while!
 	Watches established.
 	Warning: empty y range [67000:67000], adjusting to [66330:67670]
 	Triggered: /var/sg/35634830e80b2d6371739680000003a4/temp/all-png.sh

-Everytime a CSV file is appended, the linked in graph scripts are called and the graphs they produce are in turn updated.
+Everytime a CSV file is appended to, the linked in graph scripts are called and the graphs they produce are in turn updated.

 ## Example graph that's updated every 5 minutes